ssunwoo/Human-like_Pathfinding_AI/deep/README.md

-# Deep Learning version is impossible to find path
+### Deep Learning version is impossible to find path

-This repository contains python code for data preprocessing and jupyter notebook for machine learning.
+This folder contains python code for data preprocessing and jupyter notebook for machine learning.

 The dataset used is the [Geolife GPS Trajectories](https://www.microsoft.com/en-us/download/details.aspx?id=52367)